AkiraTerui/PUBLIC_PROJ_DispersalModel_simulation/README.md

 # PUBLIC_PROJ_DispersalModel_simulation

-This repository contains R and JAGS scripts for "Modeling dispersal using single-occassion capture-recapture data"
+This repository contains R and JAGS scripts for "Modeling dispersal using capture-recapture data: a comparison of dispersal models"

 ## File descriptions